 Help your children learn and grow with theatre

 Wit Kids is a weekly drama program for children aged 5-12 years.
 The children learn improvisation, mime, theatre sports and play drama games.
-In term three there’s a performance for family and friends that includes all students.
+In term four there’s a performance for family and friends that includes all students.

 Braybrook Community Hub